 Lower risk is likely to be used in exceptional circumstances only.
 See section 3.3.1 below.

-circumstances only.
-See section 3.3.1 below.

-Lower risk customers face the same CDD
+Lower risk customers face the same CDD less robust.

-requirements under the Code as standard risk

-customers, but the Authority will accept that

-methods of verification of identification may be
+Lower risk customers face the same CDD requirements under the Code as standard risk customers, but the Authority will accept that methods of verification of identification may be

-less robust.